wenlab-2023/wenlab-2023.github.io/content/_index.md

       text: |
         <br>

         The **W**earable **E**ngineering and **N**eural Interface Laboratory (WEN Lab) at the University of Central Florida was established since 2023.
-Our research focus on locomotion rehabolitation, wearable engineering, robotics, and neural machine interface
+Our research focus on locomotion rehabolitation, wearable engineering, robotics, and neural machine interface.

   - block: collection
     content: